askST: How can I stay safe in an earthquake? Which countries are prone to natural disasters?

 Q: What should I do if I need to evacuate?

-A: In the recent Japan earthquake, Ishikawa and its Noto peninsula had been hit by more than 100 aftershocks, which are lower-magnitude or lower-intensity tremors that follow the main shock.
+A: In the recent Japan earthquake, Ishikawa and its Noto peninsula were hit by more than 100 aftershocks, which are lower-magnitude or lower-intensity tremors that follow the main shock.

 Prof Wei listed three tips if one needs to evacuate during an earthquake:

-- Grab life support materials like water, food and a whistle to attract attention, if they are within easy reach.
+- Grab life support materials like water, food and a whistle to attract attention if they are within easy reach.
 Prof Wei said: “If not available, just get out of the building as soon as possible.
 A few seconds could be critical to saving your life.”

 - Avoid power lines, which could be a source of fire, and lifts.

-- The evacuation should be done in an orderly manner like a fire drill.
+- The evacuation should be done in an orderly manner, like a fire drill.

 People should immediately move to a higher place as quickly as possible once there is a tsunami alert, Prof Wei added.